Have you ever run into project management issues? I bet you have. Me, too.

 #47 – Rodrigo, what should I do if someone says they are too busy to provide status updates?

-#48 – Rodrigo, what should I do if I’m assigned to a project that is failing?
+#48 – Rodrigo, what should I do if I’ve been assigned to a project that is failing?

 #49 – Rodrigo, which tool should I use to maintain my project schedule?